dataarts/tailbone/README.md

 # Tailbone - Restful AppEngine and then some

-AppEngine is cheap fast and awesome.
+AppEngine is cheap, fast, and awesome.
 Using it for the first time is sometimes ... well ...
 _different_.
 There are tons of frameworks like Django or others out there that work with AppEngine, but these days I write almost all my application in javascript with AngularJS, I just need a simple backend to do its part.
 The AppEngine frameworks are awesome and for more complex things I recommend you learn them and use them.
-All this hopes to do is ease that barrier of use and get people writing their apps faster better, run cheaper, and scale well, all without having to write backend code.
+All this hopes to do is ease that barrier of use and get people writing their apps faster without worrying about their backend code.
-That said writing more code on your backend is great if you are up to it, I can't recommend Go enough for doing that.
-Writing your backend in Go makes coding pleasant again.
+That said writing more code on your backend is great if you are up to it, I can't recommend Go enough for doing that, it really is fun.
-Anyway, I wrote this for me at home in my spare time and hopefully others find it useful too.
+Anyway, I wrote this for myself in my spare time and hopefully others find it useful too.
-It provides a simple restful backend setup for app engine so you can write your apps in javascript via frameworks like AngularJS or Backbone etc and not have to touch any app engine code.
+It provides a simple restful backend setup for AppEngine so you can write your apps in javascript via frameworks like AngularJS or Backbone etc and not have to touch any AppEngine code.
 Or just using plain javascript and your own xhr calls.
-All your static resources with be served fast and efficiently and if you turn on PageSpeed on app engine you get automatic compilation of your code, image optimization, and other goodies all for free.
+All your static resources are automatically served from client/app.
+AppEngine is great at static serving and if you turn on PageSpeed on AppEngine you get automatic optimization of your images and scripts, as well as other goodies all for free.
 It even supports large file uploads and serving via the Google blobstore.
+One example use case is drawing an image with canvas via javascript uploading it via ajax and serving variable sized thumbnails efficiently of that image.
+That is a simple example in the QUnit tests.

-Finally, for added capabilities, there is a javascript library auto served at /tailbone.js which does additional niceties like bi-directional binding of your model and your backend to a javascript structure with simplified queries.
+Finally, for added capabilities, there is a javascript library auto served at /tailbone.js which does additional niceties like bi-directional binding of your model and your backend to a javascript structure with simplified querying.

 - [Status](#status)
 - [Special URLS](#special)